 * You may need to provide a Student ID number from your child’s school to order an Education Port.

 QLD broadband internet subsidy: An annual payment of $500 to eligible students to assist with provision of broadband internet access.
 Available to students currently enrolled at a State School of Distance Education for a minimum of 6 months continuous enrolment.

 NEW SOUTH WALES & WESTERN AUSTRALIA

-In other states the Department of Education organise the connection and payment (NSW & WA), you need to contact the school regarding an Education Port.
+In NSW & WA, you need to contact the school regarding an Education Port.